exanauts/ExaAdmm.jl/docs/src/dev.md

    Examples are available in `models/acopf/acopf_model.jl` and `models/mpacopf_model.jl`.
 3. Implement all necessary functions: [A list of functions required to implement](@ref)

+!!! note
+    `ExaAdmm.jl` provides a default implementation for each function, dispatching on `AbstractOPFModel`.
+This default implementation
+    matches the behavior of `ModelAcopf`, and allow the user to avoid overloading if the behavior of the new model `ModelMyopf` matches those of `ModelAcopf` for a particular function.

 ## A list of functions required to implement

 Define the following functions that will take your new model structure: